 Temporary Foreign Worker Program

-The Temporary Foreign Worker Program was created for Canadian employers to fill labour gaps.
-Employers will need a positive Labour Market Impact Assessment (LMIA) to hire you to work in Canada.
+The Temporary Foreign Worker Program was created to fill labour gaps for Canadian employers.
+Employers need a positive Labour Market Impact Assessment (LMIA) to hire you in Canada.
 Temporary foreign workers usually work as caregivers, agriculture workers and even academics.
-If you gain enough Canadian work experience, you will be able to apply for permanent residency.
+You can apply for permanent residency if you gain enough Canadian work experience.

 Canada is home to many highly-ranked universities.
 Tuition fees here are also more affordable than that of other first-world countries.
-Because of this, and the fact that Canadians are welcoming of foreigners, thousands of international students choose this country as their study abroad destination.
+Because Canadians welcome foreigners, thousands of international students choose this country as their study-abroad destination.
 To study in Canada, you must have a Canadian study permit.

 - Be enrolled at a Designated Learning Institution(DLI)